AntonioFasano/Testmacs/README.md

 ## Remote Commands
 Testmacs performs some actions if detects predefined command filenames in the remote directory `exam-net-data-pt`.
 See action for each command filename.
 Command filename "exit007": Emacs will exit in 10 seconds.
-Command filename "update007": Emacs updates `site-start.el' with the file `new-site-start.txt' in the remote directory `exam-net-data-pt`.
-If this file is not found or there is a copy error a non-critical error is displayed until the action succeeds or the command filename is removed.
+Command filename "update007": Emacs updates `site-start.el` with the file `new-site-start.txt` in the remote directory `exam-net-data-pt` and possibly the `custfld.txt` with remote `new-custfld.txt`.
+If `new-site-start.txt` is not found or there is a copy error a non-critical error is displayed until the action succeeds or the command filename is removed.
+Read the docstring of `remote-update` function for more information.

 *This is still a beta*